 When a young CEO stepped in at the helm of a dying giant, his first task was to figure out what needed to be done to save the company.
-After he spent some time researching the company and the market situation, he came up with a simple plan which he introduced to the shareholders in his first speech as the CEO.
+After he spent some time researching the company and the market situation, he came up with a simple plan around some keystone habits, which he introduced to the shareholders in his first speech as the CEO.

-15 years later, he not salvaged the giant, but made it one of the strongest steel and metal companies in the world and made a global name of himself.
+15 years later, he not only salvaged the giant, but made it one of the strongest steel and metal companies in the world, and made a global name of himself in the process.

-But the story matters to us for one thing only and that is the relentless focus he had on safety and security in his company.
-Paul O’Neill said that his employees deserve to leave work the same way they arrived at it–unharmed.
+But the story matters to us for one thing only, and that is the relentless focus he had on safety and security in his company.
+Paul O’Neill said that his employees deserved to leave work the same way they arrived at it—unharmed.

-And it was this radical focus on a single habit in the company that made it great.
+It was this radical focus on a single habit in the company that led to other positive changes, which ultimately made the company great.
 A single focus on a single habit which had a massive ripple effect.

 This is known as a keystone habit.

-A keystone habit is a habit which has the biggest ripple effect in your life which means that by implementing it, you will radically change everything in your life.
+A keystone habit is a habit that has the biggest ripple effect in your life, which means that by implementing it, you will create positive effects in every area of your life.

-It’s quite easy to spot the keystone habits which make your life miserable.
+It’s quite easy to spot the keystone habits that make your life miserable.

 Take overeating as an example.
 If you weigh 400 pounds, you’re bedridden and your physical health massively declines.
-You can’t function individually so you need help to even do the basic things like going to the toilet or walking up the stairs.
-Since you can’t move, you can’t go to your job so you probably lose it.
-And since you can’t move, you can’t go out and meet someone so your dating and social life decline as well.
-And as a formerly overweight person, I know how this sucks.
+You can’t function individually, so you need help to even do the basic things like going to the toilet or walking up the stairs.
+Your career and social life will likely suffer if you struggle to get out of the house.

-This is just one example of how a keystone habit creates a ripple effect which creates change in every sphere of our lives.
-So we better open our eyes and make sure that we use the power of the keystone habits for bettering our life.
+This is just one example of how a keystone habit creates a ripple effect that creates change in every aspect of their lives.
+This is why it’s so important to open our eyes and make sure that we use the power of the keystone habits for bettering our life.

 Why Less Is More

-A keystone habit is about one thing and, the one thing only which you do to radically improve your life.
-And a lot of people would, at this point, ask what are the best keystone habits to implement in their lives.
+A keystone habit is about one thing you do to radically improve your life.
+A lot of people would, at this point, ask what are the best keystone habits to implement in their lives.

-Any keystone habit I ever encountered which changed the life of someone falls under these 4 categories.
+Any keystone habit I have ever encountered that changed the life of someone has fallen under these 4 categories.

-And the trick is recognizing what kind of habit right would benefit your life the best at this moment.
-Asking what the best keystone habit has the same effect as asking what the best book in the world is– it depends on who you ask and what your current life situation is.
+The trick is recognizing what kind of habit would benefit your life the best at this moment.
+Asking what the best keystone habit is has the same effect as asking what the best book in the world is—it depends on who you ask and what your current life situation is.

 If you’re struggling with the meaning of life and want to find hope in this crazy world we live in, I would point you to a great book which recently came out called Everything is F*cked by Mark Mason.
 If you were a struggling parent of a 10-year old kid who just found out the perils of the internet, I would point you to a security app.

-But just because everything is relative, it doesn’t mean that some things aren’t better than other things.
+However, just because everything is relative, it doesn’t mean that some things aren’t better than other things.
 War and Peace will always be a great book no matter if it currently befits you to read it.
-And the same thing can be applied to keystone habits so let’s see what kind of keystone habits fall into the great category.
+And the same thing can be applied to keystone habits, so let’s see what kind of keystone habits fall into the great category.

 Great Keystone Habits